jacks3jk/The-Old-Master-Says/README.md

 -search query DOES NOT allow for spaces at the end of the query -JS is attempting to read an int as a string
--search text function producing StringIndexOutOfBoundsError
+-search text function producing StringIndexOutOfBoundsError -no "Results Not Found" page for quote searching
+-Long quotes return many incorrect results